-When choosing an easy camping recipe to cook in the great outdoors, gumbo is an excellent choice.
+When choosing an easy camping recipe to cook in the great outdoors, gumbo, like Dutch oven jambalaya, is an excellent choice.
 Gumbo is the ultimate expression of Deep South Cajun Creole cooking.
 Its roots lie deep within the Louisiana Bayou country and is a staple of southerners and native Louisiana Cajuns alike.
 If you want to create a classic, delicious meal right in your Dutch oven, then you’re going to love this recipe.
 This can also be the perfect dish to add to holiday meals and gatherings, but it can even make a routine weeknight a treat.
 You can also freeze this dish in portions if you want to create individual portions to thaw and heat on nights when you’re tired and don’t want to cook.

 What is Gumbo?

 Gumbo is a thickened soup-like stew that uses a few primary ingredients.
 The base for the dish is a roux or flour that has been cooked with a fat such as oil and then slowly browned to a deep, rich color.
 Stock is then added slowly along with Okra, or if you wish to omit, you can substitute filé (ground sassafras root).
 The great thing about gumbo is that you can add as many or as few ingredients as you like.
 If can be made from poultry and sausage or shellfish and a combination of other ingredients.
 It is a flexible dish that can be changed to match your specific tastes.
 It may take a few tries to find the balance you like, so be patient and try this dish a few different ways.